algorand/mule/docs/getting_started.md

 Another message for the console
 ```

 Note this also works with dependencies as well.
-The only requirement for one task to read task another tasks outputs is that the task it is referencing has already been executed.
+The only requirement for one task to read another's outputs is that the task it is referencing has already been executed.

 ## Conclusion